sand-bird/menagerie/docs/biology.md

 - Carnivory vs herbivory also depends on the presence of specific nutrients:
   - "Cats have high protein requirements and their metabolisms appear unable to synthesize essential nutrients such as retinol, arginine, taurine, and arachidonic acid; thus, in nature, they must consume flesh to supply these nutrients."
   - "it appears that nectar-feeding birds such as sunbirds rely on the ants and other insects that they find in flowers, not for a richer supply of protein, but for essential nutrients such as cobalt/vitamin b12 that are absent from nectar.
 Similarly, monkeys of many species eat maggoty fruit, sometimes in clear preference to sound fruit."
-- Protein & carbs provide 4 kcal/gram; fats provide 9 kcal/gram
+- Protein & carbs provide 4 kcal/gram; fats provide 9 kcal/gram; soluble fibers apparently provide 2 kcal/gram
 - Recommended daily allowance of protein for a human is 0.8 grams (3.2 kcal) protein per kilogram body weight

 Some food stats via fatsecret.com: